youngecko1/aruco-arkit-ZCL/README.md

 # aruco-arkit-opencv
-This iOS app detects Aruco markers in a live view.
+This iOS app detects Aruco markers and generates buttons to display additional information.

 This app uses OpenCV and Aruco libraries.
 Namely,